Retirement Benefits

 Do you think estate planning isn’t for you, or that trusts are just for rich people?
 You might want to think again.
 A trust is not just a way to distribute your assets or property.
 It can do much more.

-Your estate is all the property owned by you at the time of your death: real estate, pension accounts, bank accounts, stocks and securities, life insurance policies, and personal property like your car, jewelry, or artwork
+Your estate is all the property you own at the time of your death: real estate, pension accounts, bank accounts, stocks and securities, life insurance policies, and personal property like your car, jewelry, or artwork

 Four different legal documents specify your wisheswill, living trust, durable power of attorney, and advanced health care directive